Skip to content

 How Agency Founder Finance Can Help

 We work with agency founders moving to Dubai every month.
-Our ICAEW qualified team handles the UK tax side of IP transfers, including corporation tax clearance, valuation review, and directors' loan account management.
+Our specialist team handles the UK tax side of IP transfers, including corporation tax clearance, valuation review, and directors' loan account management.
 We don't do the legal work, but we coordinate with your IP solicitor to make sure the numbers stack up for HMRC.

 If your contractor mix has changed in the last 12 months, or if you've used freelancers without written agreements, ask your accountant before you start the IP transfer process.
 The retrospective assignments can take longer than you expect.